 Equine height it measured from the bottom of the hoof level to the top of the withers.
 Height measurements are usually indicated in hands, with a hand being equivalent to 4 inches.
 For example, a 16 hand horse will measure 64 inches (4 x 16) at the withers.

 Measuring sticks and other devices are available for measuring height.
-Only the most accurate weight calculators require a height measurement.
+Only the most accurate weight calculators require a height measurement (green line).

 If you do not want to invest in an equine measuring stick, we recommend that you take a simple tape measure, extend it from the floor level to above the height of the withers of your horse, and then nail it to a vertical wood surface in your barn.
 You can then walk your horse in front of the tape measure and sight across the withers in a level manner to read the measurement on the tape measure.